kech-app/ashx/README.md

 - AshX have a "welcome policy" to other languages (Ruby, Clojure, JS, Yaml, XML). (see CarbonUI for inspiration [CarbonUI - supported frameworks](https://carbondesignsystem.com/developing/frameworks/other-frameworks))
 - AshX adheres to the [Rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power)

-## Methods and required skill levels
+## Methods and required skill levels - HR POV
 _Technical design skills_: excellent

 _Programming skills_: good

-_System Thinking - basic_: as we dont want to make too many distinctions (2 distinctions are good for a start):
+_System Thinking - basic_: as we dont want to make too many distinctions (2 distinctions are good for a start IMO):
-- Distinction1: Syntax vs Semantics
+- Distinction1: Syntax vs Semantics:
+  - Syntax is visible, explicit, fixed, should be finite by design
+  - Semantics are hidden, implicit, evolving, should be infinite by design
 - Distinction2: Distinguish complex application code from less complex code (cognitive complexity)
   - program code as a map of maps is order-independent - Easier to reason about (goes to .ashx files)
   - program code as a list of lists is order-dependent - Harder to reason about (goes to .ex, .js files)